GEOS-DEV/GEOS/src/docs/sphinx/tutorials/deadOilBottomLayersSPE10/Tutorial.rst

 .. code-block:: console

-  src/coreComponents/physicsSolvers/fluidFlow/benchmarks/dead_oil_bottom_layers_spe10.xml
+  src/coreComponents/physicsSolvers/fluidFlow/benchmarks/dead_oil_spe10_layers_83_84_85.xml

-Note that the mesh file used in this tutorial is not stored in the main GEOSX repository.
+The mesh file used in this tutorial is not stored in the main GEOSX repository.
 To run the test case specified in the XML file, you must first download the GEOSXDATA repository.
-The XML file that we are going to go through assumes that the GEOSXDATA repository has been cloned in the same folder as the GEOSX repository.
+The XML file that we are going to describe assumes that the GEOSXDATA repository has been cloned in the same folder as the GEOSX repository.

 ------------------------------------